MackVali/creator_app/docs/profile-redesign-plan.md

 **Goal**: Update Supabase schemas and APIs to persist new modules, theme selections, and commerce-ready metadata.

 **Use this prompt**:
-> "Produce a PRD for `Profile Data Model Expansion` covering new fields/tables for themes, CTA buttons, product/service listings, testimonials, business info, and scheduling availability.
+> "Expand the `Profile Data Model`: add new fields/tables for themes, CTA buttons, product/service listings, testimonials, business info, and scheduling availability.
 Detail migration strategy, caching, and public API read models.
 Include performance limits and privacy considerations."

 **Primary outcomes**
 - Extended `profiles` table for theme + CTA metadata.